CorporateClash/public/tos.md

 By agreeing to these terms, you agree that:

-* you are at least 13 years of age if you reside in the United States
+* you are at least 13 years of age if you reside in the United States, or
-* you are at least 16 years of age if you reside in the European Union or one of its member states
+* you are at least 16 years of age if you reside in the European Union or one of its member states, or
-* you are able to legally bind yourself to these terms as per local juristiction
+* you are able to legally bind yourself to these terms as per local juristiction, or
 * you have a parent or guardian present that also agrees to these terms

+You also agree that:

 * you are not currently residing in a country or state santioned by the United States government
 * you have not previously been banned, suspended, or removed from our services